santhoshcameo/kaapana/CI/Readme.md

 To start a new instance of the CI server:
 `ansible-playbook kaapana/CI/ansible_playbooks/setup_ci_server_playbook.yaml`

-- Will start a new OpenStack instance with all CI configuration
+- This will start a new OpenStack instance with all CI configuration
 - ReportPortal available at http://instance-ip/ui -> default username/pw: default:1q2w3e and superadmin:erebus
 - You need to configure a "kaapana" project in report portal + new user
 - Adapt the access-token in `kaapana/CI/scripts/start_ci_pipeline.py` to the new user
-- Cronjob will trigger the pipeline each night at 1 am
+- Cronjob will trigger the pipeline each night at 12 am
 - Http CI trigger running @ http://instance-ip:8080/cikaapana/<branch>
   - eg: /cikaapana/feature/test or /cikaapana/develop